doilyuser/developer-portfolio/README.md

 ## Features ✨

 - **Modern Tech Stack**: Built with Next.js 15, React 19, TypeScript, and Tailwind CSS
-- **Fast Development**: Powered by Turbopack for lightning-fast development experience
+- **Fast Development**: Powered by Turbopack for a lightning-fast development experience
 - **Responsive Design**: Looks great on all devices, from mobile to desktop
 - **Dark Mode Support**: Automatic dark mode based on user preferences
 - **Accessibility**: WCAG compliant with keyboard navigation and screen reader support
-- **SEO Optimized**: Built-in SEO best practices with structured data
+- **SEO Optimised**: Built-in SEO best practices with structured data
 - **Contact Form**: Integrated with EmailJS for easy contact form setup
-- **Performance**: Optimized for Core Web Vitals and fast-loading
+- **Performance**: Optimised for Core Web Vitals and fast-loading
 - **Type Safety**: Full TypeScript support for a robust development experience
 - **Easy Customisation**: Simple data files to customise your portfolio
 - **Vercel Ready**: Optimized for deployment on Vercel